'Time to end the forever war': Biden to begin U.S. Afghanistan exit on May 1

 Afghan President Ashraf Ghani wrote on Twitter that he spoke with Biden and respects the U.S. decision.
 Ghani added that “we will work with our U.S. partners to ensure a smooth transition” and “we will continue to work with our US/NATO partners in the ongoing peace efforts.”

-A summit is planned about Afghanistan starting on April 24 in Istanbul that is due to include the United Nations and Qatar.
+A conference is planned on Afghanistan starting on April 24 in Istanbul that would include the United Nations and Qatar.

 “If the agreement is committed to, the remaining problems will also be solved,” Mujahid wrote on Twitter.
 “If the agreement is not committed to ... the problems will certainly increase.”